Natalie Wood: Splendor in the Grass

-After a "series of bad films, her career was already in decline", according to author Douglas Rathgeb.
+After a "series of bad films, her career was already in decline," according to author Douglas Rathgeb.
 She was then cast in Kazan's Splendor in the Grass (1961) with Warren Beatty.
 Kazan wrote in his 1997 memoir that the "sages" of the film community declared her "washed up" as an actress, but he still wanted to interview her for his next film:

 Kazan cast Wood as the female lead in Splendor, and her career rebounded.
 He felt that despite her earlier innocent roles, she had the talent and maturity to go beyond them.
 In the film, Beatty's character was deprived of sexual love with Wood's character, and as a result turns to another, "looser" girl.
-Wood's character could not handle the sexuality and after a breakdown was committed to a mental institution.
+Wood's character could not handle the betrayal and after a breakdown was committed to a mental institution.
 Kazan writes that he cast her in the role partly because he saw in Wood's personality a "true-blue quality with a wanton side that is held down by social pressure," adding that "she clings to things with her eyes," a quality he found especially "appealing."

 Finstad felt that although Wood had never trained in method acting techniques, "working with Kazan brought her to the greatest emotional heights of her career.
 The experience was exhilarating, but wrenching for Natalie, who faced her demons on Splendor."
 She adds that a scene in the film, as a result of "Kazan's wizardry… produced a hysteria in Natalie that may be her most powerful moment as an actress."

 Actor Gary Lockwood, who also performed in the film, felt that "Kazan and Natalie were a terrific marriage, because you had this beautiful girl, and you had somebody that could get things out of her."
 Kazan's favorite scene in the film was the last one, when Wood goes back to see her lost first love, Bud (Beatty).
 "It's terribly touching to me.
 I still like it when I see it," wrote Kazan.
+He added, "I didn't have to give her any direction for that final scene; she knew exactly how to play it."

 For her performance in Splendor, Wood received nominations for the Academy Award, Golden Globe Award, and BAFTA Award for Best Actress in a Leading Role.